John Deere Model B: John Deere 50

 From 1952 the B was replaced by the John Deere 50. with updated styling and a cast frame.
 Power was increased by 10 percent with the same engine, and a rack-and-pinion rear wheel adjustment was provided, along with live hydraulics and power take-off.
 Fuel options included gasoline, all-fuel and LP gas.
 32,574 50s were built at Waterloo, selling for about $2,000.

 John Deere 520

 From 1957 the 50 was replaced by the John Deere 520. with new styling.
 Power output was increased 20%, with a new two-cylinder engine, to the point that the 520 could work three plows.
 Only row-crop versions were produced, with the same fuels as the 50.

 John Deere 530

 In 1958 the John Deere 530 was introduced.
 As with the 520, the 530 was produced only as a row-crop tractor.
-Fenders were added, with four headlights, and an option was available for power adjustment to rear wheel track width.
+Fenders with four headlights were optional, and an option was available for power adjustment to rear wheel track width.